ORyomei/ads8688a-module/README.md

 The module mounts directly onto a carrier PCB via the castellated edge pads;
-the carrier footprint must reproduce the module pad positions (see `ADS8688A_Module.PDF` and the design files for exact geometry).
+the carrier footprint must reproduce the module pad positions (see the PDF on GitHub Releases and the design files for exact geometry).
 It can be attached by reflow, hot air, or hand soldering of the castellations.

 ## Bottom GND Pads